taldcroft/astropy-changelog/README.md

 ## Process for astropy core contributors

-The goal is that the instructions in the `CHANGES.yml` file are clear and self-contained, and that merge conflicts will be avoided by always placing new change entries at the bottom of the file.
+The goal is that the instructions in the `CHANGES.yml` file are clear and self-contained, and that merge conflicts will be avoided by placing new change entries at a quasi-random location within the file.

-If merge conflicts are still a problem, one can imagine hacky things like dividing the change entries into 100 sections based on the last two digits of the PR number.
-Then you tell the contributor to put their new entry into the correct section, so that merge conflicts will be extremely unlikely.

 ## Example files